mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "Your duty?" she implored, "Your job?"

 "I'm a physician if that's your meaning," he said.
-"What is it to you?"

 She looked him up and down with a curious gaze as if her eyes had seen him for the first time.
 An acute feeling of discomfort grew within him as her eyes made their way back up to his.
 "Mark your words carefully, Kipnu.
 You have value, that much is certain.
 But do you know what to do about it?"

-The woman led him by the hand under the flaps of the wall into a lustrous new world of blue.
+"Value?" asked Kipnu, but before he could ask more, she pulled his arm under the flaps of the wall into a lustrous new world of blue.

 The room was a sea of skin and light, each woman, maman, and man baring the unique luminescent markings that meandered across their skin.
 He felt naked in his clothes and wholly opaque, but Setre pulled him ever deeper into the crowd, ever more lost in the blur.
 The deep drum grew louder as he grew nearer, rattling the ground with its droning meditation while dancers blurred into the sweet smoke of anomin.
 The rest were fully immersed in each other, drenched in the throws of erotic ecstasy.
 He looked at their eyes colored brightly with the light of kanosin, and for a moment, felt an inexplicable pang of envy.

 "Stay close," said Setre, or at least that's what he heard as she led him between gaps in the crowd, closer to the center of this grand hall.
 Upon a fine rug of blue light, a maman no more than Kipnu's age lay reclined in front of a broad post that held the weight of this place.
 Thi flirted and toyed with the men and women gathered around hae, but stopped as thi spotted Setre with a strange man.
 Thi looked him up and down and up again with lustful eyes, the only part of hae body that wasn't glowinig blue.